dstackai/dstack/docs/examples/llama-index-weaviate.md

 Here's an example of how to apply this technique using the [Llama Index](https://www.llamaindex.ai/) framework and [Weaviate](https://weaviate.io/) vector database.

-??? info "About Llama Index"
-    Llama Index is an open-source framework that makes it easy extract data from different sources and connect it to LLMs.
-It provides a variety of tools and APIs to help you ingest, structure, and access your data in a way that is easy for LLMs to consume.

-??? info "About Weaviate"
-    Weaviate is an open-source vector database that allows you to store and query objects using their vector representations, also known as embeddings.
-    A vector representation is a mathematical way of representing an object as a point in a high-dimensional space.
-    This allows Weaviate to perform semantic search, which is the ability to search for objects based on their meaning, rather than just their exact match to a query.

 ## How does it work?

-1. Llama Index loads data from local files, structures it into chunks, and ingests it into Weaviate.
-It uses local embeddings through the [SentenceTransformers](https://www.sbert.net/) library.
+1. Llama Index loads data from local files, structures it into chunks, and ingests it into Weaviate (an open-source vector database).
-2. `dstack` allows us to configure cloud accounts (e.g. AWS, GCP, Azure, or Lambda Cloud), and deploy LLMs (e.g. Llama 2) there.
-In this example, it employs [Text Generation Inference](https://github.com/huggingface/text-generation-inference) to serve the LLM.
-Refer to [Deploying LLMs using TGI](text-generation-inference.md) and [Deploying LLMs via Python API](deploy-python.md).
+   We set up Llama Index to use local embeddings through the [SentenceTransformers](https://www.sbert.net/) library.
+2. `dstack` allows us to deploy LLMs to any cloud provider, e.g. via the [text generation](../docs/guides/text-generation.md) API.
+Alternatively, you can also deploy using [TGI](text-generation-inference.md)'s docker image (as a task or a service).
-3. Llama Index allows us to prompt the LLM and automatically incorporates context from Weaviate.
+3. Llama Index allows us to prompt the LLM automatically incorporating the context from Weaviate.

 ## Requirements